 With its phantom power, you can use this device to connect condenser mics.
 It also has an instrument DI for musical instruments like your bass or guitar.
 This piece uses both a USB connectivity and an Apple camera connection kit making it possible to work with your iDevice.
 It is very affordable but still gives excellent quality.

 - Compatible with Mac and some other Apple devices

 2. Focusrite Scarlett 2i2(4i4) – Best Seller

 Garnering over 10k positive reviews on Amazon, the Focusrite Scarlett is a decent number two.
-You can buy the 2i2 or 4i4 version on the Amazon page, both perfect audio interfaces.
+You can buy the 2i2 or 4i4 version on the Amazon page, both are perfect audio interfaces.
 This device focuses on giving you quality sound in a fast and portable manner.